cdgriffith/Box/README.rst

 .. code:: bash

-        pip install python-box[all]~=6.0 --upgrade
+        pip install python-box[all]~=7.0 --upgrade

 Install with selected dependencies
 ----------------------------------

-Box is no longer forcing install of external dependencies such as yaml and toml.
+Box does not install external dependencies such as yaml and toml writers.
 Instead you can specify which you want, for example, `[all]` is shorthand for:

 .. code:: bash

-        pip install python-box[ruamel.yaml,toml,msgpack]~=6.0 --upgrade
+        pip install python-box[ruamel.yaml,tomli_w,msgpack]~=7.0 --upgrade

 But you can also sub out `ruamel.yaml` for `PyYAML`.

 Check out `more details <https://github.com/cdgriffith/Box/wiki/Installation>`_ on installation details.

-Box 6 is tested on python 3.7+, if you are upgrading from previous versions, please look through `any breaking changes and new features <https://github.com/cdgriffith/Box/wiki/Major-Version-Breaking-Changes>`_.
+Box 7 is tested on python 3.7+, if you are upgrading from previous versions, please look through `any breaking changes and new features <https://github.com/cdgriffith/Box/wiki/Major-Version-Breaking-Changes>`_.

 Optimized Version
 -----------------

-Box 6 is introducing Cython optimizations for major platforms by default.
+Box has introduced Cython optimizations for major platforms by default.
 Loading large data sets can be up to 10x faster!

 If you are **not** on a x86_64 supported system you will need to do some extra work to install the optimized version.